chart-studio/datastudio-chart/readme.md

 # Welcome to Chart studio

-> More than a library, a samll community.
+> More than a library, a small community.

 - Visit [our website](https://chart-studio.com) to view our library.
 - Create your collection of charts.